substrait-io/substrait/site/docs/faq.md

 ## Where are field names represented?

 Some relational algebra systems, such as Spark, give names to the output fields of a relation.
-For example, in pyspark I might run `df.withColumn("num_chars", length("text")).filter("num_chars > 10")`.
+For example, in PySpark I might run `df.withColumn("num_chars", length("text")).filter("num_chars > 10")`.
 This creates a project relation, which calculates a new field named `num_chars`.
 This field is then referenced in the filter relation.
 Spark's logical plan maps closely to this and includes both the expression (`length("text")`) and the name of the output field (`num_chars`) in its project relation.

 Substrait does not name intermediate fields in a plan.
 This is because these field names have no effect on the computation that must be performed.
-In addition, it opens the door to named based references, which Substrait also does not support, because these can be a source of errors and confusion.
+In addition, it opens the door to name-based references, which Substrait also does not support, because these can be a source of errors and confusion.
 One of the goals of Substrait is to make it very easy for consumers to understand plans.
 All references in Substrait are done with ordinals.

 In order to allow plans that do use named fields to round-trip through Substrait there is a hint that can be used to add field names to a plan.
 This hint is called `output_names` and is located in `RelCommon`.
-Consumers should not rely on this hint being present in a plan, but if present, it can be used to provide field names to intermediate relations in a plan for round-trip or debugging purposes.
+Consumers should not rely on this hint being present in a plan but, if present, it can be used to provide field names to intermediate relations in a plan for round-trip or debugging purposes.

 There are a few places where Substrait DOES define field names: